Finnish Guards' Rifle Battalion: The establishment of the Finnish Guards' Rifle Battalion

 In Russia, the Guard referred to the guard of the sovereign, the Russian Emperor.
-For this reason, the Finnish Rifle Battalion also participated in public duties in Saint Petersburg, including those pertaining to the protection of the Emperor as commander in chief of the army and navy.
-In Russia, the guards regiments held a clearly more esteemed social position than "line" infantry.
-Their status as a Guards' unit was indeed important, as the units of the Guard enjoyed special privileges; the members of the Imperial family served as honorary commanders of guards' units and officers assigned from the Guard to the normal line-regiments received an automatic promotion to the next rank.
-In Finland the battalion, now more like a Guard, enjoyed special appreciation, because it represent the Finnish effort to the defense of the country.
-The public respect enjoyed by the Guard of Finland indicated at the same time the appreciation towards that input.
+For this reason, the Finnish Rifle Battalion also participated in public duties in Saint Petersburg, including those pertaining to the protection of the Emperor as the commander in chief of the army and navy.
+Just like elsewhere in the world, the Russian guard regiments held a clearly more esteemed social position in comparison to regular line infantry.
+As a result, the units of the Guard enjoyed special privileges; the members of the Imperial family served as honorary commanders of guards' units and officers assigned from the Guard to the normal line-regiments received an automatic promotion to the next rank.
+In Finland, the guard battalion received special appreciation from the public because it represented Finland's part in the defense of the Russian Empire.

 The Polish Uprising 1831

 The first combat deployment of the battalion was to the campaign to defeat the Polish November Uprising in 1831.
 In Finland, the mobilization of the battalion was met in the press and within the battalion with positivity and pride.
 Sending Finnish forces outside of the borders, or taking part to crush the Polish Uprising was no cause of scruples for Finns.
 The battalion left Finland on the 12 of January with a force of 746 men, marching by foot to Saint Petersburg and, in March, all the way to Poland.
 The battalion received its baptism of fire in the beginning of the April, together with other imperial forces and Finnish soldiers quickly got a reputation as good marksmen.
 The mission of the battalion was to evict Polish forces from the area between the Bug and Narew rivers, at the same time as the main Russian Forces were fighting in the south.
 During May the battalion had to execute a fighting retreat as a result of the effective Polish counter offensive, all the way to Białystok.
 After that, it joined the Russian Army in Ostrołęka, which marched the long way from the west in order to cross over the Vistula and to attack Warsaw from the west.
 From 6 to 8 September 1831 the guards riflemen joined the Imperial forces that took Warsaw.

-The battalion spent the winter of 1831–32 in Biržai in Latvia, before returning to Helsinki.
+The battalion spent the winter of 1831–32 in Biržai in Lithuania, before returning to Helsinki.
 They lost only ten men in combat, including one officer.
 However, as many as 399 men died due to illnesses and epidemics on the front.
 After the November Uprising, on 18 December 1831, Russian Emperor Nicholas I presented the battalion with the Saint George's Guards Colour with the honorific "In honour of the defeating the Polish uprising in 1831" surrounding the emblem of the battalion in honor of the services rendered in the campaign.
 The same flag was in use until its disbandment.